getampt/docs/data.md

 await data.getByLabel("label1", "product-released:2023-07-01");
 ```

 Unlike `keys`, labels **DO NOT NEED TO BE UNIQUE**.
 This means that multiple items can share the same exact label value, giving you the ability to return a group of items (as in the example above) that have the same "released" date.
-Like `keys`, Labels can be [queried with conditionals](#querying-with-conditionals) if using a collection.
+Like `keys`, labels can be [queried with conditionals](#querying-with-conditionals) if using a collection.

 !!! note
 You can have up to **five labels** per item.